Inception Capital for Physical AI

 Arrakis Technologies

-PaperJet entered before the commercial packaging market recognized the structural gap.
-Our role is milestone sequencing and ecosystem positioning so the company reaches foundry credibility at the right moment in the chip industry's packaging transition.
+PaperJet entered before the market recognized the structural gap.
+Our role is milestone sequencing and ecosystem positioning around the chip industry's packaging transition.

 Apollo Atomics

-PaperJet was the first VC fund check.
-We helped sequence early dual-use traction so government credibility preceded commercial outreach.
+First VC fund check.
+We sequenced early dual-use traction so government credibility preceded commercial outreach.
 In nuclear, that order matters.

 Noble Machines

-PaperJet was the first VC fund check.
-We supported early pilot development and connected the team to strategic investors who understood industrial deployment before the company needed a brand-name logo to open doors.
+First VC fund check.
+We connected the team to strategic investors who understood industrial deployment before the company needed outside validation to open doors.

 Auriga Space

 We led the SPV and worked the DoD relationship actively.
-In defense-adjacent markets, the difference between an introduction and a contract is sustained follow-through over a long time.
+In defense-adjacent markets, the difference between an introduction and a contract is sustained follow-through.

 H3X

 We led the SPV and embedded CFO-level support through the OEM relationship process.
-The work was not introductions.
-It was staying in the room through the financial structuring until adoption followed.
+Staying in the room through financial structuring until adoption followed.